-Note: Barry Lopez mentions that ‘Eskimo’ is an inclusive term referring to the descendents of the Thule cultural tradition in present-day Canada and the Punuk and Birnirk cultural traditions in modern-day Alaska.
-In addition, the Eskimo terms he highlights are from the Inuktitut dialects of the eastern Canadian Arctic.
+Note: Lopez mentions ‘Eskimo’ as an inclusive term referring to descendents of the Thule cultural tradition in present-day Canada and the Punuk and Birnirk cultural traditions in modern-day Alaska.
+The words he highlights (see my favourites below) are from the Inuktitut dialects of the eastern Canadian Arctic.

 A particular inspiration to me was one of the Eskimo words Lopez brings to light.
 It resonated so deeply that I have carried it around like a talisman for decades, recently culminating in the launch of a celebratory website: www.nuannaarpoq.com.
 Please visit, enjoy, and sign up for more!